"Empire" star Jussie Smollett is victim of possible homophobic attack

 "Given the severity of the allegations, we are taking this investigation very seriously and treating it as a possible hate crime," Chicago police spokesman Anthony Guglielmi said.
 "Detectives are currently working to gather video, identify potential witnesses and establish an investigative timeline.
 The victim is fully cooperating."

+“We are deeply saddened and outraged to learn that a member of our EMPIRE family, Jussie Smollett, was viciously attacked last night," according to a company statement.

+"We send our love to Jussie, who is resilient and strong, and we will work with law enforcement to bring these perpetrators to justice.
+The entire studio, network and production stands united in the face of any despicable act of violence and hate — and especially against one of our own.”

-Friends and co-workers of Smollett's in addition to gay-rights advocates spoke out about the attack.
+Friends and co-workers of Smollett's in addition to gay-rights advocates also spoke out about the attack.

 "DEAR GOD!
 Prayers and justice for Jussie Smollett," tweeted actress Kerry Washington.